michael/documents-legacy/2013-01-09-substance-okfn.md

-This is a little essay on content creation and publishing.
+# Towards open digital publishing with Substance

 I'm the maintainer of Substance, a software platform that aims to solve the challenges of today's digital publishing needs.

+With this little essay, I'd like to sketch the challenges that modern publishing systems face today.
+I'd also like to come up with ideas how the complexity can be handled with the help of user-driven software.
+With Substance we're implementing some of the proposed ideas, not only to verify their feasability but to provide an Open Source publishing system.

+# Challenges of modern digital publishing

 ## Content Creation